 👌🏼Notebooks may bore you.

 The weight of an empty notebook and the responsibility of filling out a whole empty notebook may seem boring and overwhelming at the same time.
-And that’s a good thing.
+And that’s an excellent thing.
 Boredom is a catalyst for creativity.
 Use your notebook to practice repetitive skills and build muscle memory.
 Use it for tasks that you often procrastinate on, without the luxury of escaping to the usual drugs like distractions and multitasking that you can easily catch on from a screen.

 ✌🏼Notebooks are inspiring objects.

 As tactile as they are, notebooks offer a multi-sensory experience that involves touch, movement, smell and sound.
-Other than being a totem for accessing that creative zone in your brain, those mortal, restricted objects are an inseparable part of the process by setting much desired physical and functional boundaries and challenges.
+Other than being a anchor for accessing that creative zone in your brain, those mortal and restricted objects are an inseparable part of the process by setting much desired physical and functional boundaries and challenges.
 So don’t avoid them.
 Smell them.
 Touch them.
 Feel them.
 Be sentimental about them.

-Notebooks are cool because you can go back to the earlier thought patterns and ideas that your brain (and the screen) can never ever take you.
-Seeing the progress and having the luxury of going back to a good idea that you discarded along the way.
-That’s the antidote to a common problem in creativity.
-The more you polish an idea, the more you lose the spirit of it.
+Notebooks are cool because they take you back to the earlier thought patterns and ideas that your brain (and the screen) can never ever take you.
+Seeing the progress and having the luxury of going back to a good idea that you discarded along the way is precious.
+That’s the antidote to a very paradoxical common problem in creativity.
+The more you work on an idea, the more you lose the essence of it.
 Your job as a good creative is to always find that balance between the raw idea and the refined execution.
-Your notebook will allow you to go back to earlier versions where you’ve found that sweet spot.
+And your notebook will allow you to go back to earlier versions where you’ve found that sweet spot.

-🖖🏼 Worst ideas are sometimes the best ideas.
+🖖🏼 Worst ideas are often the best ideas.

 Marina Abramovic talks about asking her students to come up with a number of ideas and to put them on a piece of paper each.
-She would then tell them to go through the whole stack and throw away all the ideas that they didn’t like anymore.
-She would then ask her student to hand her all the bad ideas.
-She says that often the best ideas are the trashed ones.
-Never cross anything off or rip off pages of your notebooks.
+She would then tell them to go through the whole pile and throw away all the ideas that they didn’t like into a bin.
+She would go to the bin to go through the discarded ideas.
+The best ideas are often the worst ones, she says.
+Never throw an idea away or rip off a page from your notebook.

 🤙🏼 Dedicate notebooks to ideas, not activities.